Environment: transactional in United States

 - Represented Manulife US REIT, the first-ever Singapore-owned and listed REIT to invest in US properties, in the acquisition of properties for its portfolio.

 - Acted for Applied Plastics, a manufacturer of coatings for molds and wires including medical devices, in its acquisition by Los Angeles-based private equity firm Vance Street Capital.

-Troutman Sanders stands out in particular for its experience advising oil and natural gas pipeline companies.
+Troutman Pepper stands out in particular for its experience advising oil and natural gas pipeline companies.
 Indeed, the team is often called upon to act as lead environmental counsel in renewable power projects across the country, counseling on environment and climate change issues surrounding development, acquisitions, financing, among others.
 The nationwide environmental and natural resources practice is jointly led by Catherine Little and Fitzgerald Veira, both in Atlanta.
 Other key figures include Raleigh-based Sean Sullivan, who focuses on areas such as brownfield redevelopment, in addition to environmental compliance and transactional due diligence; and Andrew Perel in New York, who advises on environmental risk management and compliance matters.
-Starting in July, the firm will assume the name Troutman Pepper, after finalizing its merger with Pepper Hamilton LLP.

 ‘The Environmental group is creative and adaptable.
 Most issues that arise are not black and white and I have had positive outcomes as a result of this group’s ability to utilize resources within the firm to provide practical approaches to complex matters.’

 ‘Sean Sullivan and Lisa Zak make a great team.
 Working with both of them has been a pleasure and a true team effort.’

 Consolidated Edison Development

 Societe Generale Corporate and Investment Banking – SGCIB